coderefinery/installation/content/shell-and-git.md

 $ git config --global pager.annotate off
 ```

-Following other manuals and documentation, we believe that all the above can be set with the following
+Following other manuals and documentation, it seems that all the above can be set with the following
-(however we are unsure whether `cat` is always available on Windows):
+(`cat` should be available within Git Bash but also PowerShell):
 ```
 $ git config --global core.pager cat
 ```

-Can you please let us know if you experienced this problem but the above did
-not fix it?